 - you are using a Debit Card instead of a Credit Card.

-The current processing time is approximately 10 business days from receipt of a completed application, unless specified otherwise on our website.
+The usual processing time is approximately 10 business days from receipt of a completed application.

 A complete application includes the processing fee, not just the documents.

-You are given 14 days to submit your required documents to BSMQ.
+You are given 14 days to submit your required documents to Migration Queensland.
 If you are unable to provide all your documents for processing within the 14 days, you just need to contact your case officer and request an extension of time.

-For visa subclass 132 or 188: After an invitation is sent to you via email, all of your documents must be returned through BSMQ Online Document Portal as directed in the email.
+For visa subclass 188: After an invitation is sent to you via email, all of your documents must be returned through Migration Queensland Online Document Portal as directed in the email.
 Paper applications are no longer accepted.

-For visa subclass 405, 888, 892 or 893: you can register your contact details through the BSMQ website and a BSMQ staff member will contact you to advise you of the application requirements.
+For visa subclass 405 or 888: you can register your contact details through the Migration Queensland website and a Migration Queensland staff member will contact you to advise you of the application requirements.

-You should only submit the documentation required by BSMQ that is listed either on our website or in your invitation email requesting further information.
-Should additional documentation be required, BSMQ will contact you or your migration agent directly.
+You should only submit the documentation required by Migration Queensland that is listed either on our website or in your invitation email requesting further information.
+Should additional documentation be required, Migration Queensland will contact you or your migration agent directly.

 No, the application fee is not refundable.

-You should lodge your visa application to the Department of Immigration and Border Protection (DIBP) within 60 days after receiving Queensland Nomination.
-If you miss the nomination validation period, you will then be required to re-lodge a new EOI where an application fee will be charged again.
+You should lodge your visa application to the Department of Home Affairs within 60 days after receiving Queensland Nomination.
+If you miss the nomination validation period, you may then be required to wait for six months to lodge a new EOI where an application fee will be charged again.

-No. State nomination does not guarantee a visa grant from the Department of Immigration and Border Protection (DIBP).
-You must also meet all of DIBP’s visa requirements.
+No. State nomination does not guarantee a visa grant from the Department of Home Affairs.
+You must also meet all of the Department of Home Affairs visa requirements.

 Yes.
-If you are the visa holder of visa subclass 132, 188 or 163, you can change your proposed business or complying investment.
-However, you must contact BSMQ via email at firstname.lastname@example.org to seek formal approval prior to purchasing or starting the new business.
+If you are the visa holder of visa subclass 188 you can change your proposed business or complying investment.
+However, you must contact Migration Queensland via email at email@example.com to seek formal approval prior to purchasing or starting the new business.

 Yes, but only if the state or territory that nominated you originally agrees to release and transfer you.
-Please contact BSMQ via email at email@example.com, or phone +61 7 3514 3013 to discuss your intentions.
+Please contact Migration Queensland via email at firstname.lastname@example.org to detail your intentions.

 Yes.
-Please visit the DIBP website to find the relevant information.
+Please visit the Department of Home Affairs website to find the relevant information.

-You can find further information about registered migration agents on the Office of the Migration Agents Registration Authority (MARA) or Migration Institute of Australia (MIA) websites.
+You can find further information about registered migration agents on the Office of the Migration Agents Registration Authority (OMARA) or Migration Institute of Australia (MIA) websites.
 You can find further information about solicitors on the Queensland Law Society website.